 Micro incision cataract surgery is performed through a very small 2.4mm or smaller incision.
 This helps reduce loss of endothelial cells, minimizing the trauma of recovery post-surgery, and improving wound strength.
 Recovery time for this surgery is just a few hours.
 It is one of the most effective cataract surgery treatments available today.
 The cost of this surgery in major Indian cities can be found here.

 Here are few tips that you can follow for a speedy recovery and post-surgical care:

 - It is recommended that you wear sunglasses whenever you are outdoors to protect your eyes from harmful UV rays, dust, and grime.
 Also, avoid watching a lot of television as this can put undue stress on your eye muscles.

 - Don’t drive immediately on the first day after your surgery

 - Do not rub your eyes.
 If you face some irritation in your eyes, it is better to wash your hands than rub them.

 - Avoid swimming or exposing your eyes to hot water

 How to prevent cataract?

 One should also consume foods rich in vitamin A (scientific term – retinol).
-Orange-yellow colored foods like carrots, squash, mango, papaya, etc. contain pigment called beta-carotene which is important to maintain good eye health and vision.
+In addition, orange-yellow colored foods like carrots, squash, mango, papaya, etc., contain a pigment called beta-carotene, which is essential to maintain good eye health and vision.

-Author’s Bio – Renuka Agarwal is certified in home health aide from Healthcare sector.
-She possesses proficient knowledge about various health related issues, diseases and treatments.
+Author’s Bio – Renuka Agarwal is a certified in-home health aide from the Healthcare sector.
+She possesses proficient knowledge about various health-related issues, diseases, and treatments.